whoismtrx/42_minitalk/README.md

 ## Key Features

-The project is divided into two parts `Mandatory` and `Bonus`, every part has two programs, one for the server and the other one for the client.
+The project is divided into two parts `Mandatory` and `Bonus`, every part has two programs, one for the `server` and the other one for the `client`.
-- server: The server runs first, displays its PID, and waits for the client to send a message.
+- `server`: The server runs first, displays its PID, and waits for the client to send a message.
-- client: The client takes the server's PID and a string as arguments, sends the string to the server, and the server displays the string. the string can contain Unicode characters in the bonus part.
+- `client`: The client takes the server's PID and a string as arguments, sends the string to the server.

+The server displays the string. the string can contain Unicode characters in the bonus part.

 ## Getting Started